contract analysis by an external partner

 important contract analysis principles of Centerline Management Consulting

-Ideally, our contract analysis is carried out during the sales phase of the plant constructor.
+Ideally, our contract analysis is carried out during the sales phase of the plant builder.

 (Purchasing phase from the point of view of the purchaser)